 Kessler Mountain Trails

-There are 11 miles of multi-use, connected soft-surface trails at Kessler Mountain, which is located just west the city limits off Cato Springs Road (Razorback Road).
+There are 13 miles of connected multi-use, soft-surface trails at Kessler Mountain, which is located just west of the city limits off of Cato Springs Road (Razorback Road).
 With trail names like “Spellbound”, “Egg Beater,” “Western Myth,” “Serpentine” and “Crazy Mary,” it’s not hard to imagine why Kessler Mountain is such a popular destination for both mountain biking and hiking.

-As the newest addition to Fayetteville’s trail system, hikers can enjoy the view of Fayetteville and Prairie Grove’s skylines as they climb to the mountain’s peak.
-Being only minutes from the University of Arkansas campus and the Downtown & Dickson Street Entertainment District makes Kessler Mountain a perfect, quick getaway before a Razorbacks game or a night on the town.
+As the newest addition to Fayetteville’s trail system, hikers can enjoy the view of Fayetteville and Prairie Grove skylines as they climb to the mountain’s peak.
+Only minutes from the University of Arkansas campus and the Downtown & Dickson Street Entertainment District, Kessler Mountain is a perfect, quick getaway before a Razorbacks game or a night on the town.

 Yellow Rock Trail at Devil’s Den State Park

 Hiking, backpacking, and mountain-bike trails take outdoor enthusiasts to wild backcountry areas of Devil’s Den State Park and the surrounding Ozark National Forest.
 For hikers, the Yellow Rock Trail is a favorite for its overlook over the Lee Creek valley, as well as boulders, bluffs, crevices and beautiful rock formations.

 Truth be told, any of the park’s hiking trails are picturesque, including the relatively moderate 3-mile Yellow Rock Trail that climbs a few hundred feet to a rocky overlook.
 Longer trails include the Old Road Trail (4.5 miles), Gorley King Trail (7 miles), Vista Point Trail (9 miles) and Butterfield Hiking Trail (15 miles).